Zagrios/bs-manager/README.md

     <li>Download the <a href="https://github.com/Zagrios/bs-manager/releases/latest">latest release</a> from <a
         href="https://github.com/Zagrios/bs-manager/releases">Releases</a>.</li>
     <li>Execute the installer and <a href="https://github.com/Zagrios/bs-manager">BSManager</a> will start itself.</li>
-    <li>Once its done if you want to download a version, select a version and download it! </li>
+    <li>Once it's done, if you want to download a version, select a version and download it! </li>
     <li>From the version page you can choose options, launch the version, and more!</li>
   </ul>
 </div>